Heinz Vietze: Reunified Germany

 Even after German reunification, Vietze remained an influential politician of the PDS.
 He was the first chairman of the Brandenburg PDS and a member of the PDS party executive in the early 90s.
-From 2004, he again was part of party leadership as member of the party executive of Die Linke.PDS.
+From 2004, he again was part of party leadership as member of the Die Linke.PDS's party executive.

-From the inaugural 1990 state election, Vietze was a member of his party in the Landtag of Brandenburg and, from October 1990 to September 2007, also served as deputy parliamentary group leader and parliamentary manager (whip) of the state parliament group.
+From the inaugural 1990 state election, Vietze was a member of his party in the Landtag of Brandenburg and, from October 1990 to September 2007, also served as deputy parliamentary group leader and parliamentary manager (whip).
 From October 1999, he was deputy chairman of the main committee of the state parliament, and from October 2004, a member of the state parliament's presidium.
 From December 2003 to August 2004, he was also chairman of an investigative committee.

 He became a key player of the Brandenburg PDS, being credited with managing the PDS's successful election campaigns.
 At the same time, his Stasi collaboration caused controversy, especially with Brandenburg SPD leader Matthias Platzeck, who had been haunted by the Stasi during his time as an environmental activist in Potsdam.
 While Platzeck would eventually form a coalition government with The Left, it was only after Vietze's retirement.
 Vietze's leadership in the PDS parliamentary group was additionally described as authoritarian, expelled former parliamentary group member Esther Schröder calling it "SED live".

 After his 60th birthday in September 2007, he resigned from his party offices and took over the chairmanship of the Rosa Luxemburg Foundation, which is affiliated with the party.
 In December 2012, Dagmar Enkelmann was elected chairwoman of the foundation, Vietze retiring.